Mark 8:27-38

 REFLECTION

-As I indicated in the beginning remark, I believe this story is wrongly coded as Peter’s great confession, where Peter – for the first time of any disciple – gets it right in calling Jesus “the Christ.”
+As I indicated in the beginning remark, I am leaning toward translation choices that would characterize this story differently than Peter’s great confession, where Peter – for the first time of any disciple – gets it right in calling Jesus “the Christ.”
 Matthew seems to see it that way, with Jesus blessing Peter and saying “Flesh and blood did not reveal this to you …” etc. But, in Mark, I don’t believe Peter’s answer is correct – at least it is not what Jesus wanted the disciples to be telling people that he was (the question was “Who are you saying me to be?”)
 Working under the “messianic secret” motif, many interpretations say that Peter got it right, but Jesus “sternly warned” or “charged” the disciples to keep the “Christ” identification mum because … well, the reason for the messianic secret is not so clear.

 A plain reading would say that Jesus rebuked them for telling others that he was the Christ.
 The interpretive question is, why would Jesus rebuke them for saying that about him?
 We, of course, accept it as the right proclamation about Jesus.
 And, Mark says so in his very first verse, “The beginning of the good news of Jesus Christ …” So, what’s the problem?